Caesarean section – Glengarry Private Hospital, Duncraig, Perth

 Most women have a spinal for their C-section.
-This usually gives excellent numbness for the operation, that lasts into the next day.
+This usually gives excellent numbness for the operation and for some time thereafter.

 Once you’re numb, we’ll lie you back on the table, clean your abdomen with antiseptic and place sterile drapes over you.
 Antibiotics are given.
 We always check to make sure you’re properly numb before starting.
 Occasionally the spinal is not effective, and we need more pain relief.
 The anaesthetist will discuss with you beforehand what will happen in this instance.
 Occasional women will need a general anaesthetic, but this is rare in elective C-sections.

-The womb is incised on the outside and then stretched open with fingers.
-The scalpel does not usually come near the baby in an elective C-section (it can in a difficult emergency Cesarean when the womb is very thin and there is no fluid around the baby.)
+The womb is cut on the outside and then stretched open with fingers.
+The scalpel does not usually come near the baby in an elective C-section (it can come close in a difficult emergency Cesarean when the womb is very thin and there is no fluid around the baby.)

 Then comes the pushing on your upper tummy.
 This can be surprisingly strong, so be prepared.
 Once the baby is out (you can see the baby coming out if you wish), he or she is cleaned and wrapped up and handed over to you for a cuddle as quickly as possible.